gluetex/Guess-My-Number/README.md

 - The game will generate a new random number each time it is played.
 - The game will keep track of your score (number of guesses it took to get the correct answer).
 - You can choose to play again or exit the game at the end.

-# License

-This project is licensed under the MIT License